Claude Lorrain (aka Claude Gellée, Claude; Claude Le Lorrain; Claudio di Lorena) (1600–1682)

 The British Museum offers the following description of this print: “Shepherd and shepherdess conversing in a landscape; with herd of cows and goats passing by and fortified town in the background. c.1651 Etching” (https://www.britishmuseum.org/collection/object/P_M-12-39).

 Condition: a strong and well-printed impression showing very little wear to the printing plate, trimmed around the platemark with no tears, holes, folds (but there is a light wave to the upper edge), abrasions, foxing or significant stains.
 The verso of the sheet has a section of the print, “Stirpes Novae” (as documented regarding McCreery’s 1816 edition of “200 Etchings”) and shows marks from mounting in McCreery’s publication.

-I am selling this large and exquisitely rendered engraving by a somewhat forgotten engraver—note that (surprisingly) none of the major art museums hold a print by this artist—for the total cost of AU$242 (currently US$174.36/EUR152.74/GBP127.48 at the time of posting this listing) including postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.
+I am selling this original etching from the 1816 edition by McCreery, executed by the one of the most famous artists of the 17th century, for a total cost of AU$398 (currently US$280.20/EUR249.38/GBP208.45 at the time of this listing) including postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries).

-If you are interested in purchasing extraordinarily subtle and technically superb engraving—a true tour de force of engraving—please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this superb impression of a very beautiful etching, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy.